Chapter 7 Regression III: categorical independent variables and multiple regression models

 The slope coefficients represent the partial association between the independent variable and dependent variable controlling for the other independent variables.
 In this case, the coefficient \(\widehat{\beta_1}=116.5\) implies that, controlling for whether or not the city is one of the largest 50 cities in the country, every additional percentage point increase in unemployment is associated with an expected increase of 116.5 in violence rates.
 Similarly, the coefficient \(\widehat{\beta_2}=295.5\) implies that, controlling for unemployment percentage, cities in the top 50 by size have an expected violence rate 295.5 units higher than smaller cities.

-So, for example, in this case, we could say that comparing respondents who have the same level of unemployment but who differ in whether they are one of the largest cities or not, the model predicts an expected difference of 295.5 in their violent crime measure.
-And cities with the same size category but that differ by 1% point in unemployment, we would expect to see a difference of 116.5 in their violent crime measure.
-So, we are interpreting the regression slopes as comparisons of observation that differ in one predictor while being at the same levels of the other predictors.
+So, for example, in this case, we could say that comparing respondents who have the same level of unemployment but who differ in whether they are in one of the largest cities or not, the model predicts an expected difference of 295.5 in their violent crime measure.
+And for cities in the same size category that differ by 1% point in unemployment, we would expect to see a difference of 116.5 in their violent crime measure.
+So, we are interpreting the regression slopes as comparisons of observations that differ in one predictor while being at the same levels of the other predictors.

-Something you need to be particularly careful about is to interpret the coefficients in a causal manner.
+Something you need to be particularly careful about is interpreting the coefficients in a causal manner.
 Unless your data comes from an experiment, this is unlikely to be helpful.
-With observational data, regression coefficients should not be read as indexing causal relations.
+In observational data, regression coefficients should not be interpreted as indicating causal relations.
 This sort of textbook warning is, however, often neglectfully ignored by professional researchers.
-Often, authors carefully draw sharp distinctions between causal and correlational claims when discussing their data analysis but then interpret the correlational patterns in a totally causal way in their conclusion section.
+Often, authors carefully draw sharp distinctions between causal and correlational claims when discussing their data analysis, but then interpret the correlational patterns in a totally causal way in their conclusion section.
 This is what is called the causation creep.
 Beware.
-Don’t do this tempting as it may be.
+Don’t do this, tempting as it may be.

 Comparing the simple models with this more complex model, we could say that adjusting for largest50 does not change much the association between unemployed and violence.
 Almost the same can be said about the effect of largest50 when holding unemployed fixed.

-If we look at the \(R^2\), we can see that it is higher than before.
-This quantity, the R squared, will always increase as a consequence of adding new variables, even if the new variables added are weakly related to the response variable.
+Looking at \(R^2\), we see it is higher than before.
+This quantity, the R-squared, will always increase as a consequence of adding new variables, even if the new variables added are weakly related to the response variable.
 However, the increase we are observing suggests that adding these two variables results in a substantial improvement to our previous model.

 ## [1] 0.3951664